Ocala Electric Scooter Accident Lawyer

 How Long Do I Have to File a Lawsuit After an Electric Scooter Accident in Florida?

 Under Florida state law, you only have a limited amount of time to take legal action.
-The statute of limitations gives e-scooter accident victims four years to file a lawsuit is two years if the accident happened on or after 3/24/2023; otherwise, the deadline is four years.
+The statute of limitations was recently updated for personal injury cases in Florida.
+The deadline to file a lawsuit is two years if the accident happened on or after 3/24/2023; otherwise, the deadline is four years.
 Once the deadline passes, you no longer have the right to sue for damages.
 Since there are exceptions to the statute of limitations for some cases, confirming the deadline for your case with a lawyer is best.

 Contact an Ocala Electric Scooter Accident Lawyer for a Free Consultation